mbmachado/MATA85-Icia/README.md

 ### Start project

-- To install base packages you need run the command:
+- To install base packages, you need to run the following command:

 ```
   npm install